mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

 <!--more-->

 When I started with iOS development, not much really existed in my noob view outside the Xcode IDE.
 For quite a while Xcode used to be my whole universe.
 I could go through the whole app life cycle from first line of code all the way to uploading it to AppStore, all of that in Xcode (except minor detour to iTunes Connect web interface).
 At some point my universe had to expand and I learned about basics of internal Xcode project structure, Xcode workspaces, `xcconfig` files, custom build phases and so on.
-Eventually I got out of the metaphorical Solar system (XCode IDE) and dived into the black void of terminal window and command line interface.
+Eventually I got out of the metaphorical Solar system (Xcode IDE) and dived into the black void of terminal window and command line interface.

 ## Xcode Limits

 In this article I will try to show you other ways to build Xcode projects.
 There's nothing bad with Xcode projects as such.
 As I mentioned before, you can have quite an elaborate configuration with multiple targets, schemes, cross-target dependencies.
 You can include and build sub-projects, define custom build phases such as running shell scripts.
-Then finally you can use `xcconfig` files to take out project settings out of XML format and control them in plain text.
+Then finally you can use _xcconfig_ files to take out project settings out of XML format and control them in plain text.

 With all that goodness you will eventually get to the limits of what Xcode project can do.
 Here are some examples.

 [CocoaPods](http://cocoapods.org/).
 You have to get out of your "comfort zone" and run `pod install` and `pod setup` from command line to get Xcode project all set up.
 Though you could create a custom target with a shell script pre-build phase to do just that.

 If you have a lot of post-build phases with shell scripts, you probably want some of those to be executed only when you really need it.
 Have you ever seen hundreds of dSYMs uploaded to [Crashlytics](https://try.crashlytics.com/) because that small shell script phase was executed each time a developer would hit `Cmd + B`?
 That's just one example.
-You'd start tailoring that shell script with some ifs to get around the problem.

-No matter how sophisticated your `xcconfig` use is, you'll eventually want to build an app overriding some of build settings from command line.
-That's often the case in CI setup, where you want to build with another provisioning profile, sign with another signing identity, etc. Going into the code and changing `xcconfig` manually doesn't work for CI and it's too manual.
-Having dozens of targets with `xcconfig`s that differ in one or two lines is another not so pleasant experience.
+No matter how sophisticated your is your use of _xcconfigs_, you'll eventually want to build an app overriding some of build settings from command line.
+That's often the case in CI setup, where you want to build with another provisioning profile, sign with another signing identity, etc. Going into the code and changing _xcconfig_ manually doesn't work for CI and it's too manual.
+Having dozens of targets with _xcconfigs_ that differ in one or two lines is another not so pleasant experience.

 Back to shell scripts as custom build phases.
 Given that you have half a dozen of those, you will want to reuse them for other projects as well.
 Does copy-paste feel right?
 It should not and that's yet another reason to see how building iOS projects can be taken to the next level.